Skip to content

 SeverityDefinition

-Grade IUnilateral involvement, fellow eye normal
+Grade IUnilateral involvement, contralateral eye normal

 The following ocular complications are systematically evaluated:

 • Intraocular pressure: Measured regularly throughout childhood.
-Onset varies widely from congenital glaucoma to adult-onset glaucoma.
+Onset varies widely, from congenital glaucoma to adult-onset glaucoma.

 • Cornea: Evaluate the presence and progression of AAK.
 Central corneal thickness is often increased 6).